Typical and healthy sexual behaviour at 15-17 years

 If you talk openly about sex and sexuality with your child, it sends the message that your child can come to you for honest and reliable information.
 These conversations can help your child make positive, safe and informed choices, now and in the future.

-Responding to typical and healthy sexual behaviour in teenagers aged 15-17 years
+Responding to sexual behaviour in teenagers aged 15-17 years

 If your child is in an intimate relationship, this can be an opportunity to support your child’s healthy sexual development.
 The key is listening, talking and answering questions openly, honestly and non-judgmentally.

-At this age, you could talk with your child about romantic relationships and sexual affection, sexual and gender identity, consent, respectful relationships, sexting and pornography.
+At this age, you could talk with your teenage child about romantic relationships and sexual affection, sexual and gender identity, consent, respectful relationships and pornography.

 It’s also good to talk with your child about appropriate behaviour in sexual relationships.
 For example, you could talk about how ‘yes’ to one sexual activity doesn’t mean an automatic ‘yes’ to another and your child needs to keep checking when they’re being intimate with someone.